devleaks/storyrevealerjs/README.md

 page = {{page-element}}  ||  [ {{page-element}}{2,} ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-page-element: { {{content-element}}* }
-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a page is made of more than one element (i.e. an array of page-elements),
-each element in that page is considered column content.
+each page-element in that page is a column on that page.

 When a page is made of more than one element, only decorating elements of the
-**first** page are taken into account for decorating the page (background image,
+**first** page are taken into account for decorating the entire page (background image,
 video, or additional classes.)

 A page-element is an object with content-element properties.

+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+page-element: { {{content-element}}* }
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a page-element does not contain any property, it is a blank page or column.